At AST privacy is protected

 We monitor our compliance with the AST privacy policies

 We have procedures in place to assist our employees in complying with our policies.
-Our internal auditors monitor the adherence to these policies and report any findings to a committee of the board of directors of AST.

 We are committed to upholding the AST privacy policies